Table of Contents

-Peguera is a small touristic complex in Calvià where you will be able to enjoy the sun, water activities, golfing, etc.
+Peguera is a small tourist town in Calvià where you will be able to enjoy the sun, water activities, golfing, etc.

 It is mainly a German resort, but in recent years more English are moving from Palma Nova towards this area on their holidays.

 The pine trees in the area are particularly rich in resin.